Example of Thermo-elastic and electrical coupling (simple nonlinear coupled problem, model object, generic assembly, solve and visualization)¶

 title('Mesh');

 We will define three finite element methods.
-The first one, mfu is to approximate the displacement field.
-This is a vector field.
-This is defined in C++ by
+The first one, mfu, is to approximate the displacement field which is a vector field.
+Its definition in C++ is

 getfem::mesh_fem mfu(mesh, 2);